cdcoonce/Weather-Adjusted-Generation-Analytics/docs/planning/phase-5/03-dagster-assets.md

   - Or `defs.get_implicit_global_asset_job_def()` / `define_asset_job` and run with Dagster instance.

 ## Isolation & patching guidance
-- Many Dagster modules mutate `sys.path` to import `src/`.
-Keep tests explicit about imports.
+- Dagster code should not mutate `sys.path` for imports; rely on the installed package import path.
 - Assets import `src.config.config` (global).
 For deterministic tests:
   - patch module-level references (e.g., `dags.dagster_project.assets.config`) to a temp `Config` or a lightweight fake.